tseyongg/tseyongg/README.md

 I'm Lye Tse Yong, a data science and analytics student at the National University of Singapore.

-With expertise in data modelling and data analysis, I am passionate about helping businesses make sense of their data.
+With expertise in data engineering and data science, I am passionate about building data pipelines and infrastructure for real-world businesses.

 ### 📚 Projects